How to Get Approved for a Merchant Cash Advance, Even if You've Been Declined in the Past

 Regardless, don’t let a denial letter get you down!
 No one likes getting rejected.
 However, there are steps you can take to increase your chances of getting approved for a future cash advance.
 In this post, we’ll explain how you can increase the likelihood of getting your next merchant cash advance application approved.

 Are you unsure of why your application was rejected?
-Ask your funder.
+Go straight to the source and ask the merchant cash advance provider that you applied through.
 Many merchant cash advance companies will tell you why your application was rejected.
 Once you know what their concerns were, you may be able to address them when applying in the future.

 When contacting the merchant cash advance provider, remain calm and professional.
 It’s tempting to take rejection personally.
-However, funders must run financially responsible operations, and there are certain risks they try to avoid.
+However, cash advance providers must run financially responsible operations, and there are certain risks they try to avoid.
 Once you understand their point of view, you may be able to reapply.
 At the very least, you can keep their concerns in mind when applying with other providers.

 - Be polite, professional, and don’t take rejection personally.